nngocjade/cs-mail/README.md

 ### Server side

 When developing a full-stack web, it is common to have the web's backend develop prior to front-end.
-One of the main reason is that it would be easier to have database ready when implementing the front-end logic of the web.
+One of the main reason is, it would be easier to have the database ready when implementing the front-end logic of the web.

 **Project setup**